Secure Engineering Policy

 Cryptography is hard

 Whenever you’re creating anything which uses cryptography, use the most-secure existing tools available to you, and do not create your own.
 For connections over the web (including those between servers), use a standard like TLS for encryption (plus authentication at the application layer).
+Encryption keys must be stored securely at all times.
+Use managed key storage where possibles such as that provided by AWS ACM, 1Password and HashiCorp Vault.

 If you need advice on cryptography, contact the security team at security@humanmade.com.